 Whilst we can't get together in person, below you will find links to the videos and resources created by your EHRS team

-Here is a link to the Torah and Haftarah portion for Shabbat Pinchas on Saturday 11 July - click here
+Here is a link to the Torah and Haftarah portion for Shabbat Eikev on Saturday 8 August - click here

 Here is a link to the entire Reform Judaism Siddur to use on weekdays and Shabbat: Seder HaTefillot - Forms of Prayer.
 All you need to do to find your way around the Siddur is to type the page number you need in the box at the top next to the word 'pages'.
 Thank you to Reform Judaism for making this facility available.